-proprietary value that may be used to pay an unspecified person the price of any goods purchased or borrowed or any services provided and may be sold to or purchased from an unspecified person - limited to that recorded on electronic devices or other objects by electronic means and excluding Japanese and other foreign currencies

-- and currency denominated assets (the same applies in the following item) and that may be transferred using an electronic data processing system; or - proprietary value that may be exchanged reciprocally for proprietary value specified in the preceding item with an unspecified person and that may be transferred using an electronic data processing system.
+- proprietary value that may be used to pay an unspecified person the price of any goods, etc, purchased or borrowed or any services provided and may be sold to or purchased from an unspecified person limited to that recorded on electronic devices or other objects by electronic means and excluding Japanese and other foreign currencies, currency denominated assets and EPIs (excluding currency denominated assets) (the same applies in the following item) and that may be transferred using an electronic data processing system (collectively, Type I crypto-assets); or - proprietary value that may be exchanged reciprocally for proprietary value specified in the preceding item with an unspecified person and that may be transferred using an electronic data processing system (Type II crypto-assets).

 "Currency denominated assets" means any assets that are denominated in Japanese or other foreign currency.
-Such assets do not fall within the definition of crypto-assets - for example, prepaid e-money cards are usually considered currency denominated assets.
-If a coin issued by a bank is guaranteed to have a certain value vis-à-vis fiat currency, such a coin is unlikely to be deemed a crypto-asset but would instead be considered a currency denominated asset.
+Such assets do not fall within the definition of crypto-assets.
+For example, prepaid e-money cards are usually considered currency denominated assets.